ebeeton/buddhabrot-go/README.md

 This plot took about eight minutes on an eight-core machine using the parameters below.

-# Usage
+## Usage

+### Set the MySql Password

 You'll need to the MySQL root password.
 Create a file in the root of the repository called `.env` and set the contents to `DB_ROOT_PASSWORD=yourchoice`.

+### Run It

-In the same directory run `docker compose up --build`, which starts a web server on port 3000.
-The parameters used to plot the image are posted as JSON, and a PNG image is written to the response.
-If set to true, the `dumpCounterFile` property wil dump the orbit counts per pixel to a file called counter.txt in the log directory.
+In the same directory run `docker compose up --build`, which starts the API on `http://localhost:3000`.
+After all the containers are running you can request a plot.

+### Request a Plot

+The parameters used to plot the image are posted in JSON by clients to '/api/plots', and the API records them in the database.
+The row ID and parameters are returned with HTTP status 201.
+The ID will be used to obtain a PNG image of the plot after it is complete.
+Because the plotting is CPU intensive, RabbitMQ is used to enqueue the plot request for a separate plotter process so the API request doesn't block.

+A sample plot request:

 ```json
 {